ham2anv/webring/README.md

 ## Joining a Ring
 Becoming a member of a ring can be as simple as contacting the ring's owner and having them add your page to the ring.
+One easy way to contact the ring owner is to open an issue on the repo and use the Add New Member template.
+This creates an issue that the ring owner can review and accept or reject as necessary.
 Once they confirm you have been added, follow the directions below for "Using a Ring."

-**Advanced Users**: If both the prospective member _and_ the ring's owner are comfortable with GitHub, the member can fork the ring's repository and create a pull request adding their information to the `source.json` file.
+If both the prospective member _and_ the ring's owner are comfortable with GitHub, the member can fork the ring's repository and create a pull request adding their information to the `source.json` file.
 The owner can review these changes and merge them, adding the new member.

 ## Using a Ring
 To add a web ring to your page, you must include a `<script>` element that links to